Posted 30 May 2022

 If you wish to borrow money in the form of a mortgage for a home, or a long term loan of any kind in future, you may need a Tax Compliance Certificate.
 This can only be obtained if all your returns are up to date and filed appropriately.

 If you normally submit, but this year you don't, SARS could administer administrative penalties later on down the line for not being compliant, and no one wants that!

 4. You can't access your retirement fund.

 Filing a tax return each and every year means that should you receive a payout from a fund at any stage, then you will not have any hassle in getting the money.
 If you retire or are retrenched, or just need to take money out of your fund early, you need to be tax compliant.

-5. A complete record stands in your favour.
+5. A complete tax record stands in your favour

-Having an unbroken filing record leaves SARS officials with no reason to suspect that you are hiding information from them, thus triggering an audit next year.
+Having an unbroken filing record leaves SARS officials with no reason to suspect that you are hiding information from them.
 Filing a tax return means you are being a good citizen and contributing towards society!